hashobject/blog.hashobject.com/resources/posts/20130804-product-launch-on-betalist.md

 (it was Sunday) after just 5(!) days [Communist](http://communi.st) was published to Beta List.

-The cool thing about Beta List is that after the new entry is published on the site, there are around 250 [tweets](https://twitter.com/search?q=%23communi.st) are sent automatically (some Beta List users set up their profiles to automatically tweet about every new entry).
+The cool thing about Beta List is that after the new entry is published on the site, there are around 250 [tweets](https://twitter.com/search?q=%23communi.st) sent automatically (some Beta List users set up their profiles to automatically tweet about every new entry).

 On Monday (July 22) our site was in the Beta List's daily email.